 If eyes are the windows to the soul, then are your windows the eyes of your house?

-Philosophical questions aside, it’s important to add window maintenance to your list of home upkeep chores.
+Philosophical questions aside, it’s essential to add window maintenance to your list of home improvement chores.
 When people forget about their window maintenance, it can ruin the appearance of the entire property.

-Read on to learn a few easy tips for windows maintenance.
+Read on to learn a few easy tips for window maintenance.

 For wooden frames, with a damp cloth, you can quickly and easily remove dust and dirt.